Gyoudmon/Japanese/literacy/phonology/README.md

 Generally speaking, there are only 5 vowels in Japanese.
-In a broad sense, these vowels can be simply transcribed as the five blue symbols in Figure 1.1, while in a narrow sense, if compared to similar vowels in other languages, they should be transcribed as the orange onesThay are marked with diacritics whose meanings can be observed in the chart directly. \[◌\] means ​_lowered_​, \[◌\] means ​_advanced_​, and \[◌\]
+In a broad sense, these vowels can be simply transcribed as the five blue symbols in Figure1.1, while in a narrow sense, if compared to similar vowels in other languages, they should be transcribed as the orange onesThay are marked with diacritics whose meanings can be observed in the chart directly. \[◌\] means ​_lowered_​, \[◌\] means ​_advanced_​, and \[◌\]